zenoconorart/assdestroyed/README.md

 Asteroids move a bit quicker and each level starts with seven of them.
-Shots fire in bursts of ten with a slightly slower rate so you must release the space bar before firing another burst. shown and you can enter your name alongside your completion time.
+Shots fire in bursts of ten with a slightly slower rate so you must release the space bar before firing another burst.
+Each shot only travels about half the screen before disappearing, so you need to get closer to your targets. shown and you can enter your name alongside your completion time.
 The background music pauses when you crash so it doesn't drone on.
 A "🔕"/"🔔" button centered above the canvas toggles the music on and off without stealing focus.
 A running